 Inhibited List

 List of Subscribers prohibited from accessing the Specialist Data, as advised to Reuters in writing.
 Reuters will not be liable for any inadvertent permissioning of clients arising from misunderstandings of spelling or foreign language translations of company names.
+[WHY NECESSARY???]

 SCHEDULE 6